Funding and Schemes

 - be a holder of a registered herd number (equine premises number); and

 - be an Active Farmer.
-There are different ways an applicant can satisfy the “active farmer check”, such as: meeting a minimum stocking level of 0.10 livestock units per hectare (an equine over six months of age = 0.8 L/U), or other farming activities e.g. producing crops, cutting hay/silage, topping, maintaining landscape features, etc.
+There are different ways an applicant can satisfy the “active farmer check”, such as: meeting a minimum stocking level of 0.10 livestock units per hectare (an equine over six months of age = 0.8 L/U), the training of horses and the rearing of bloodstock or other farming activities e.g. producing crops, cutting hay/silage, topping, maintaining landscape features, etc.

 If it is the first time to apply for BISS (i.e no prior BPS application) DAFM may not hold information on your herd and you need to use the application to inform DAFM how you will mee the Active Farmer requirements

-Take care that the Equine Premises Registration Number/Herd number is in the name that will carry out hte enterprise under BISS (i.e. matches to the name associated with the land).
+Take care that the Equine Premises Registration Number/Herd number is in the name that will carry out the enterprise under BISS (i.e. matches to the name associated with the land).

 Eligible Hectare

-Starting in 2023 is also 'Eligible Hectare' as the basis of payment for area based payments under BISS, CRISS, Eco Schmes and ANC.
-Applicants must have control of hte declared lands (owned, leased-in, rented-in) and must be subject to agricultural activity throughout the 2023 calendar year.
+2023 also saw the introduction of 'Eligible Hectare' as the basis of payment for area based payments under BISS, CRISS, Eco Schmes and ANC.
+Applicants must have control of the declared lands (owned, leased-in, rented-in) and must be subject to agricultural activity throughout the 2023 calendar year.
 Lands must be 'at the disposal' of the applicant and used for agricultural activity.
 Agricultural land is arable land, permananet crops, permanent pasture, along with agroforestry systems.

 Land area for stocking calculations